outlook84/mpv-webp-avif-generator/README.md

 ## Known Issues

 - After closing mpv, any running ffmpeg processes started by this script will **not** automatically exit.
-- If ffmpeg hangs or gets stuck, you will need to manually kill any running `ffmpeg.exe` process.
+- If ffmpeg hangs or gets stuck, you will need to manually kill any running `ffmpeg` process.